forgxyz/fs-cursor/README.md

 - ✅ Build a complete HTML dashboard with cyber gaming aesthetic
 - ✅ Create full audit trail and methodology documentation

 **Note**: This is experimental and may not work perfectly in all cases.
-If it fails or you need more control over the process, use the step-by-step workflow below.
+If it does stop for user input, try just telling the LLM client to Continue.
+If that fails or you need more control over the process, use the step-by-step workflow below to take control.

 ---